justin-reeves/EasyEvents/README.md

    recordings timestamp) relative to start time.
 3. Ask for recording URL.
 4. Attach timestamp to URL via a [query parameter?]
-5. Output recording data to file [.txt, .csv, etc.]
+5. Output recording data to file [.txt]
    a.
-User can specify file output name OR b.
+User can specify file output name (at start) OR
+   b.
 Default name created.
 6. (Outside of EasyEvents): Any user can then open the file and skip straight to a specific event.

 #### Project Structure